-Employees working with Confined Spaces must receive training before they are first assigned to duties in Permit Spaces.
-EHS will provide training to employees working as attendants, authorized entrants, and entry supervisors for safe performance of assigned duties in confined space areas.
-Trainees must demonstrate proficiency of the tasks required before the training is complete.
+ASU employees working with confined spaces must receive training before they are first assigned to duties in all confined spaces.
+EHS will provide training to ASU employees working as attendants, authorized entrants, and entry supervisors for the safe performance of assigned duties in confined space areas.
+Trainees must demonstrate proficiency in the tasks required before the training is complete.